EckBalu/cicd/README.md

 # cicd

-This is a project to learn about GitHub actions during my education.
+This is a project to learn about GitHub actions during my studies.

-## This is a really cool formation
+## Program

-- item 1
+- simplecalculator

-## readme is what
+## Target

-**coool**
+Make CI/CD pipelines using GitHub actions